I’m Cara and as a professional photographer who likes to dabble in image manipulation, I’ve run across the need for Photoshop brushes a time or two.

 Step 2: Move to Photoshop Brushes Folder

-Now you need to move the ABR file to the Photoshop Brushes folder.
+Now you need to add the ABR file to the Photoshop Brushes folder.

 In Windows, go to Local Disk.
-Then click Program Files > Adobe > Adobe Photoshop 2021 > Presets > Brushes
+Then click Program Files > Adobe > Adobe Photoshop (Your version) > Presets > Brushes

 Note: Your version of Photoshop may be different, just choose the one you have.